 Geography is more important than ever to make sense of our changing world.
 This workshop lays the foundation for the geography content and pedagogical skills to assist you in teaching challenging lessons in your classroom.

-We begin with an overview of the geographical perspective, highlighting the 18 National Geography Standards and associated geographic skills that inform the Teaching Geography series, as well as introducing concepts of human and regional geography.
-These issues are illustrated through two video case studies, one in the borderland region of El Paso, Texas and Ciudad Juarez, Mexico; the other follows NASA astronauts on a space shuttle mission.
+We begin with an overview of the geographical perspective, highlighting the eighteen National Geography Standards and associated geographic skills that inform the Teaching Geography series, as well as introducing concepts of human and regional geography.
+These issues are illustrated through two video case studies.
+The first is in the borderland region of El Paso, Texas, and Ciudad Juárez, Mexico; the second follows NASA astronauts on a space shuttle mission.
 This foundation in solid geographic content and teaching methodology is seen in practice in a classroom segment where students answer the question, "Why is Russia's Aral Sea shrinking?"

-This program introduces the 18 national geography standards, showing how they can explain the complexity of our geographic world.
-We also introduce regional geographer, Dr. Gil Latz, and human geographer, Dr. Susan Hardwick.
-A case study on the neighboring cities of El Paso, Texas and Ciudad Juarez in Mexico highlights the importance of understanding spatial relationships and geography's effect on human lives.
+This program introduces the eighteen National Geography Standards, showing how they can explain the complexity of our geographic world.
+We also introduce regional geographer Dr. Gil Latz and human geographer Dr. Susan Hardwick.
+A case study on the neighboring cities of El Paso, Texas, and Ciudad Juárez in Mexico highlights the importance of understanding spatial relationships and geography's effect on human lives.